TB, law, human rights and gender equality

-The high-level meeting should result in an ambitious Political Declaration on TB endorsed by Heads of State that will strengthen action and investments for the end TB response, saving millions of lives.
+The High-Level Meeting should result in Heads of State endorsing an ambitious Political Declaration on TB to strengthen action and investments to end TB, saving millions of lives.

 The Task Force aims to protect and promote human rights in pursuit of universal access to TB prevention, diagnosis and treatment through global frameworks and strategies that address the human rights dimensions of TB, and that prioritize:

 - Community and patient involvement in TB care and prevention

 - Empowering people with TB and their communities, and

 In 2016, a working group of experts convened by the Global Fund comprehensively defined programmatic responses to address human rights and gender-related barriers to TB services.
 The Tuberculosis, Gender and Human Rights Technical Brief specifically recommends, in addition to the programmes promoted for HIV: